 Keihin-Tohoku Line (JR East)

-The JR Keihin-Tohoku Line connects Saitama and Yokohama Prefectures via Tokyo, and is another busy commuter line, running every 2-3 minutes during peak hours.
-The service runs from Omiyato Yokohama, passing through Akabane, Nippori, Tokyo, Shinagawa and Kawasaki among others.
+The JR Keihin-Tohoku Line connects Saitama Prefecture and Yokohama in Kanagawa Prefecture via Tokyo, and is another busy commuter line, running every 2-3 minutes during peak hours.
+The service runs from Omiya to Yokohama, passing through Akabane, Nippori, Tokyo, Shinagawa and Kawasaki among others.
 It follows sections of the JR Tokaido Main Line with services separated only between Ueno and Akabane.
 There are many connection options at these and other stations, including the bullet train at Omiya, Ueno, Tokyo and Shinagawa.
 Many services have a through service to the JR Negishi Line and include a Local and Rapid options.

 Negishi Line (JR East)